mrtztg/azure-104-notes/README.md

   - **IAM role**: Uses assigned RBAC roles

 ## 🛡️ Governance & Compliance

+### 🏷️ Tags
+- Key-value pair metadata applied to Azure resources for organization and management
+- Can be applied to resources, resource groups, and subscriptions
+- Common uses: cost tracking, environment identification (prod/dev), ownership, automation
+- Apply tags via resource **Settings → Tags** menu or during resource creation
+- **Important**: Tags are NOT inherited from resource groups to resources by default
+- Use Azure Policy to enforce tagging requirements or automatically apply tags

 ### 🔒 Resource Lock
 - Can prevent deletion or modification at Subscription level, Resource Group level, or Resource level